dpuelz/Quantitative-Reasoning-II/code/project.md

 ### Data

 The data is from six medical schools in Texas.
-It is contained in the following folder.
+It is contained in the following folder:

 [Medical school data](../data/medical-school-data)

 You will be assigned one of the six schools to investigate.

 ### Readings

+We will supplement our investigation with the following readings:

 - [Gender Gaps in Performance: Evidence from Young Lawyers](../readings/gendergap_lawyers.pdf)
 - [Students for Fair Admissions Expert Report](../readings/SFAA.pdf)